pygments/pygments/doc/docs/lexerdevelopment.rst

 RegexLexer
 ==========

-A very powerful (but quite easy to use) lexer is the `RegexLexer`.
+A very powerful (but quite easy to use) lexer is the :class:`RegexLexer`.
 This lexer base class allows you to define lexing rules in terms of *regular expressions* for different *states*.

 States are groups of regular expressions that are matched against the input string at the *current position*.
 If one of these expressions matches, a